 Vrindavan Dham and the whole Braj Mandal can offer many benefits to the world.
 Here we have collected a few of them.
-If the government and the local people protect the status and heritage it will be for everybody’s benefit.
-The world heritage status given by UNESCO is only given upon request of local political authorities.
+If the government and the local people will protect the status and heritage it will be for everybody’s benefit.
+The world heritage status given by UNESCO is only given upon the request of local political authorities.

 During his visit to Jay Singhera in Vrindavan (2010) the Director of UNESCO to India Mr. Armoogum Parsuramen, stated that UNESCO would immediately accept the petition if the Indian government would request the status of world heritage for Vrindavan.
 In other words: the local authorities have not understood the values and treasures hidden in Vrindavan for the last five thousand years.
 Why did kings from all of Asia come to this little town to make their temples?
 Tell your local administrators and educators about the benefits of giving proper recognition to Vrindavan.

 Our mission and benefits for the proper recognition of Vrindavan

 - To preserve the architectural beauty of the medieval town.